N7ghtm4r3/BinanceManager/README.md

 - Spot Account/Trade **(Signed manager)**
 - Margin Account/Trade **(Signed manager)**

-The other Dndpoints managers will be gradually released
+The other endpoints managers will be gradually released

 ## Usage/Examples